 What You Will Do:

-Develop the program for loading facility data sets and incorporate them into a mult-modal technique database.
+Develop the concept and prototype for loading and incorporating multi-modal data sets and incorporate them into a cross-facility database.

-Provide technical leadership in the area of scientific data analysis based on computing.
+Provide scientific expertise and leadership in the area of computational data analysis

-Work closely with ALS scientists to deploy and evaluate software.
+Work closely with domain scientists to deploy and evaluate software.

-Provide training to colleagues and write excellent documentation, to elevate the work from a proof of concept to maintainable, long-lasting infrastructure.
+Provide training to colleagues and users, write excellent documentation to elevate the project work from a proof of concept to maintainable, long-lasting infrastructure.

 Develop ML models that take data from a variety of sources to promote materials discovery.

 What is Required: